Broadway shows that premiered in London

 Befitting of a franchise set in the U.K., Harry Potter and the Cursed Child had its premiere at the West End’s Palace Theatre in June 2016.
 The play moved to Broadway just under two years later, beginning performances in March 2018.
 Most of the original West End cast transferred to New York with the production, though a new cast is currently performing.
 The show was an awards favorite in both London and New York: The West End production won 9 Olivier Awards out of 11 nominations, and the Broadway production won 6 awards out of 10 nominations.
 At both ceremonies, the play won the coveted Best Play award.

-David West Read and Max Martin’s retelling of the Shakespeare classic is playing a pre-Broadway tryout in summer 2022, potentially poising the musical for a Broadway transfer. & Juliet wonders what would have become of the title heroine had she not died at the end of the original play — and the alternative they offer is her riotous coming-of-age set to contemporary pop music.
+David West Read and Max Martin’s retelling of the Shakespeare classic is playing a pre-Broadway tryout in summer 2022, readying the musical for its Broadway transfer in October. & Juliet wonders what would have become of the title heroine had she not died at the end of the original play — and the alternative they offer is her riotous coming-of-age set to contemporary pop music.
 The show, which was nominated for nine Olivier Awards and won three, premiered in the West End at the Shaftesbury Theatre in November 2019.
-The pre-Broadway engagement will mark the show’s North American debut, taking place at the Ed Mirvish Theatre in Toronto, Canada.
-Perhaps in fair New York will & Juliet soon lay its scene.
+The pre-Broadway engagement marked the show’s North American debut, taking place at the Ed Mirvish Theatre in Toronto, Canada.
+Now, in fair New York will & Juliet soon lay its scene.